 Legal Defense for California Employers Facing Hostile Work Environment Claims

 For California employers, it is crucial to ensure that your human resources department and legal counsel are working hard to prevent a Hostile Work Environment Claim and California Lawsuit for Sexual Harassment in the Workplace, well before such a lawsuit is even filed with the EEOC, or of course, in the Superior Court of California or the Federal District Court.
-I offer exceptional Litigation Prevention representation and General Counsel services for California and District of Columbia employers seeking to bolster their defenses against Workplace Misconduct and Harassment Claims brought by Employees under Title VII of the Civil Rights Act.
+I offer determined Compliance Law representation and General Counsel services for California and District of Columbia employers seeking to bolster their defenses against Workplace Misconduct and Harassment Claims brought by Employees under Title VII of the Civil Rights Act.

 It is crucial to ensure that your employees feel safe in the workplace, and creating a tone of professionalism is not only great for increasing the productivity of your employees but it is also a perfect strategy for preventing employment lawsuits in California Courts, which are quite aggressive about punishing employers who negligently, recklessly, or intentionally foster a Hostile Work Environment.
 But when careful hiring, training, supervision, and retention practices, regular team meetings, and employee brochures fail to ensure that your workplace is a safe one for all your employees, it remains your responsibility as an employer to ensure that a Hostile Work Environment complaint is seriously and effectively addressed and resolved as soon as possible.
 California case law has shown that Courts are most satisfied when the employer shows strong, intelligent, and effective resolve in defusing a Sexual Harassment or other Hostile Work Environment problem to the benefit of all the employees.
 Brooks v.
 City of San Mateo, 229 F.3d 917 (9th Cir.
 2000).

-With legal expertise, foresight, and eloquence, I address Hostile Work Environment concerns with force, intellect, and passion.
-To arrange an Initial Consultation appointment to discuss the facts of your Hostile Work Environment case, allowing me to posit various possible legal strategies and devise a proposed affordable budget for representation for you, please click on the Consultation button at the top right of this page to get started.
+With passion and eloquence, I am eager to confront serious Hostile Work Environment concerns to maximize the benefits for my clients.
+To arrange an Initial Consultation appointment to discuss the facts of your Hostile Work Environment case, allowing me to posit various possible legal strategies and devise a proposed budget for representation for you, please click on the Consultation button at the top right of this page to get started.